MultiSafepay/docs/content/online-payments/discounts.md

     - Check that the **New total** amount is correct.
     - To display a field to enter add any relevant comments, click **Description**.
     - Click **Save item changes**.
-      A new transaction is generated and the order status is **completed**.
+      A new transaction is generated and the order status is **Completed**.

     </details>